quicwg/base-drafts/draft-ietf-quic-transport.md

 We first describe QUIC's packet types and their formats, since some are referenced in subsequent mechanisms.

-All values specified in this document are in big-endian format and all field sizes are in bits.
+All numeric values are encoded in network byte order (that is, big-endian) and all field sizes are in bits.
 When discussing individual bits of fields, the least significant bit is referred to as bit 0.
 Hexadecimal notation is used for describing the value of fields.